GracebabesDupsy/CAPSTONE_PROJECT/README.md

 [INSIGHT ON ANALYSIS](#insight-on-analysis)

 ## PROJECT OVERVIEW
 ---
-This work presents two in-depth data analysis projects that explore retail sales performance and customer segmentation for a subscription service.
+This work presents two in-depth data analysis projects, I explored retail sales performance and customer segmentation for a subscription service.
 Using a combination of Excel, SQL, and Power BI, these projects demonstrate how to analyze, interpret, and visualize data to uncover actionable business insight

 ## DATA CLEANING AND PREPARATION
 ---
 In both the Sales Performance Analysis and Customer Segmentation projects, data cleaning was essential to ensure accuracy and reliability.
 This process involved multiple steps to transform raw data into a usable format, identifying and addressing issues such as missing values, inconsistent formats, duplicate records, and outliers.
-Here’s an outline of the data cleaning process used:
+Here’s an outline of the data cleaning process I used:

 1. Handling Missing Values

 Assessment: Checked for missing values across key columns, such as sales figures, product names, customer IDs, and subscription dates.

 Action Taken:
 For missing sales values:I  verified if missing values could be attributed to returns, cancellations, or data entry errors.
 Where possible, filled with zeroes or interpolated based on historical data trends.
 For customer or product information: I ensured that missing identifiers did not lead to duplicate or inaccurate results.
 Rows with critical missing values were flagged or removed if data could not be reliably filled.

 2. Removing Duplicates
 Assessment: Searched for duplicate rows that could misrepresent the data, such as repeat sales transactions or duplicate customer records.
 Action Taken: Used filters in Excel to highlight duplicates in key columns (e.g., transaction IDs, customer IDs) and removed all redundant records, keeping only unique entries for accurate analysis.

 3. Standardizing Data Formats
 Date Formats: Ensured that all date entries followed a consistent format (e.g., YYYY-MM-DD) to facilitate time-based analysis, especially for monthly and quarterly trends.
 Text Formatting: Standardized text data to maintain uniformity across categories, such as product names, regions, or subscription types (e.g., consistent use of uppercase or lowercase).
 Numeric Formatting: Removed special characters from numerical values (e.g., dollar signs or commas) to simplify calculations and avoid formula errors in Excel.

 4. Outlier Detection and Treatment
 Assessment: Reviewed data distributions for numerical columns (e.g., sales amounts, subscription duration) to identify potential outliers that could skew the analysis.
 Action Taken:
 For outliers caused by data entry errors: Corrected or removed values that were unrealistic (e.g., extremely high sales values).
 For legitimate high or low values: Left valid data points intact if they provided meaningful insights, such as unusually high sales for popular products or regions.

 5. Creating New Columns for Analysis
 Added new calculated columns as needed:
 In the Sales Performance project: Created month and year columns derived from date data for easy aggregation and trend analysis.
 In the Customer Segmentation project: Created a subscription duration column by calculating the difference between start and end dates for each subscription.

 6. Data Validation and Quality Check
 Conducted a final review to ensure data consistency and quality:
 Verified that all key metrics (e.g., total sales, customer counts) aligned with expected values.